spessasus/soundfont-proposals/extended_limits.md

 ---

+## Reference Implementation

+[spessasynth_core](https://github.com/spessasus/spessasynth_core) and programs based on it (like SpessaSynth or SpessaFont) have support for both reading and writing xdta.

+---

 ## Rationale

 - Index limits are increased from 65,536 to **4,294,967,296** by combining the 16-bit `xdta` and `pdta` values into a 32-bit value.